PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

 .. function:: topRule()

+  .. versionchanged:: 1.6.0
+    Replaced by :func:`mvRuleToTop`

-  Move the last rule to the first position.
+  Before 1.6.0 this functions used to move the last rule to the first position, which is now handled by :func:`mvRuleToTop`.

 .. function:: rmRule(id)